rwoldford/constraints/README.md

 # constraints
-Constraint-oriented programming for data visualization in Quail
+Constraint-oriented programming for data visualization in Common Lisp (written for Z, a precursor to Quail).